TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 1 - Design Considerations/3.1.2-the-art-of-dashboard/_index.md

 If you need to show a lot of objects or metris, then you need to summarize.
 As covered in Leading Indicator, you may need to show 2 numbers, especially if one of them is an average.

 [^1]: Credit belongs to the Blue Medora team.
-Can’t recall who gave this to me.
+Can't recall who gave this to me.
 Brock or Mike?